roman4hik/pdf-converter-api/README.md

-# Test converter backend application
+# Simple html to pdf converter api

 ## Set up application
 0. For development purposes install `pipenv` (for system, not for current environment)